bionlproc/twitter-covid-QA-extraction/README.md

 ## Dataset
 To obtain the original dataset, please see [Extracting COVID-19 Events from Twitter](https://github.com/viczong/extract_COVID19_events_from_Twitter).

-Preprocess the dataset to our desired format
+Preprocess the dataset to our required format
 ```
 python preprocess_dataset.py
 ```